Clorox: 1928–1960s

-On May 28, 1928, the company went public on the San Francisco stock exchange and changed its name to Clorox Chemical Company.
+On May 28, 1928, the company went public on the San Francisco stock exchange.
+It changed its name to Clorox Chemical Company.
 Butch, an animated Clorox liquid bleach bottle, was used in its advertising and became well known, even surviving the 1941 transition from rubber-stoppered bottles to screw-off caps.

 Clorox was strong enough to survive the Great Depression during the 1930s, achieving national distribution of its bleach.